hypernova-developer/Jenny/docs/ROADMAP.md

-## Goal
-This document is prepared to make the next changes visible for all of the people and the lonely developer.

 ## v7.x.x-LTS
 - The Linux compatibility feature from v7.0.0-BETA will be fully available and ready to use without bugs or issues.